 - Child Law

-- Children and Human Rights
+- Children and Transition

-- Work Placement/Study Abroad
+- Work Placement and/or Study Abroad

 We recommend that students of Children's Studies include a modern language among their other subjects so they can significantly broaden employment options (students interested in Primary School teaching should take Gaeilge).